 High School to College – how to enjoy a smooth transition

-Will you need to make adjustments and change your patterns?
+Will you need to make adjustments?
 Yes.
-If you want to do well in college, you have to know what you’re in for before you make the choice.
+If you want to do well in college, you have to be prepared!

 College or University?